Louis Slotin: Work at Los Alamos

 In the winter of 1945–1946, Slotin shocked some of his colleagues with a bold action by repairing an instrument 6 ft under water inside the Clinton Pile while it was operating, rather than wait an extra day for the reactor to be shut down.
 He did not wear his dosimetry badge, but his dose was estimated to be at least 100 roentgen.
 A dose of 1 Gy (≈100 roentgen) can cause nausea and vomiting in 10% of cases, but is generally survivable.

 Harry Daghlian's death

-On 21 August 1945, laboratory assistant Harry Daghlian, one of Slotin's close colleagues, was performing a criticality experiment when he accidentally dropped a heavy tungsten carbide brick onto a 6.2 kg plutonium–gallium alloy bomb core, later nicknamed demon core, which would later also kill Slotin.
+On 21 August 1945, laboratory assistant Harry Daghlian, one of Slotin's close colleagues, was performing a criticality experiment when he accidentally dropped a heavy tungsten carbide brick onto a 6.2 kg plutonium–gallium alloy bomb core, later nicknamed the "demon core", which would later also kill Slotin.
 The 24-year-old Daghlian was irradiated with a large dose of neutron radiation.
 Later estimates suggested that this dose might not have been fatal on its own, but he then received additional delayed gamma radiation and beta burns while disassembling his experiment.
 He quickly collapsed with acute radiation poisoning and died 25 days later in the Los Alamos base hospital.